KSAH-42/RabbitOM/README.md

 About the implementation

-I use the fluent to technic to perform remote method invocation:
+I use the fluent OOP approach to perform remote method invocation:

 The following code demonstrate how to list the supported methods exposed by a security camera: